chaos-polymtl/lethe/doc/source/theory/multiphase/cfd/cahn-hilliard.rst

 .. math::
   \frac{\partial \phi}{\partial t} + \mathbf{u}\cdot \nabla \phi = \nabla \cdot (M(\phi)\nabla \eta)

-For a 1D case, we obtain the following equilibrium phase field by solving the chemical potential equation with :math:`\eta = 0`:
+To demonstrate that the stable solutions of the Cahn-Hilliard have naturally diffuse interfaces, let us look at a simplified 1D case in equilibrium: :math:`\eta = 0` in the chemical potential equation.
+We obtain a differential equation on :math:`\phi` whose solution is:

 .. math::
-  \phi(x) = -\tanh{\left(\frac{x}{\sqrt{2}\epsilon}\right)}
+  \phi(x) = -\tanh{\left(\frac{x}{\sqrt{2}\varepsilon}\right)}

 Lastly, we need to relate the surface tension coefficient with the mixing energy.
-Cahn and Hilliard define surface tension as the excess free energy of the system due to the interface, the second term in the expression of :math:`\psi`.
+Cahn and Hilliard define surface tension as the excess free energy of the system due to the interface, the second term in the expression of :math:`\Psi`.
 If we consider a system in equilibrium, and suppose a planar interface, we can write:

 .. math::
   \sigma = \int_{-\infty}^{+\infty}\lambda \left(\frac{\mathrm{d}\phi}{\mathrm{d}x}\right)^2 \mathrm{d}x